Applying For Financial Aid

 Step 2 | Run The Numbers

-You can get a rough estimate of your cost of attendance at Utica College by using our Net Price Calculator (utica.edu/npc).
+You can get a rough estimate of your cost of attendance at Utica University by using our Net Price Calculator (utica.edu/npc).
 You can also contact your Financial Aid Counselor for more information.

 Step 3 | Visit Us